 • How marital debts will be divided upon a divorce; and

 • The effect of a spouse’s death on the distribution of their property.

 However, you cannot include any term in a postnuptial agreement that violates public policy or is otherwise illegal.

 If you or your spouse is considering a postnuptial agreement, reach out to the Law Office of Jason Wright for immediate assistance.
 Attorney Wright is a knowledgeable Austin divorce lawyer with extensive experience helping his clients draft and review postnuptial agreements.
 With his help, you can make sure that the agreement you enter into represents your interests and is legally enforceable, providing you with the certainty you are looking for.
-To learn more and schedule a free consultation, contact the Law Office of Jason Wright at 512-884-1221 today.
+To learn more and schedule a confidential consultation, contact the Law Office of Jason Wright at 512-884-1221 today.
 You can also reach Attorney Wright through the firm’s inline contact form.